paulboivin/paulboivin/README.md

 Analyzed sales performance for a fictional multinational conglomerate across five regions and eight product categories, 2022 - 2024:

-- Quantified an **8.95% revenue decline** ($99.4M → $90.5M) driven by sustained softness in Raw Materials and Industrial Equipment, with Raw Materials alone exposing a **70% revenue concentration** risk.
+- Quantified an **8.95% revenue decline** ($99.4M down to $90.5M) driven by sustained softness in Raw Materials and Industrial Equipment, with Raw Materials alone exposing a **70% revenue concentration** risk.
 - Pinpointed Latin America as the steepest regional decliner and the Middle East as the only region exceeding its 2022 baseline by 2024.
 - Built a CAGR-based 2025 revenue simulation quantifying a **$2.5M protection opportunity** from stabilizing Latin America and a **$10.0M upside** if all regions matched the Middle East's growth rate.